France sees itself as blind to race. After a teen is killed by police, how does one discuss racism? | Law-Order

 France, especially white France, doesn't tend to frame discussion of discrimination and inequality in black-and-white terms.
 Some French consider it racist to even discuss skin colour.
 No one knows how many people of various races live in the country, as such data is not recorded.

-“They say we are all French … so for them, it's racist to do something like that,” said Iman Essaifi, a 25-year-old resident of Nanterre, the Paris suburb where the teen, Nahel, was killed.
+"They say we are all French … so for them, it's racist to do something like that," said Iman Essaifi, a 25-year-old resident of Nanterre, the Paris suburb where the teen, Nahel Merzouk, was killed.

 While the subject of race remains taboo, Essaifi believes the events of the past week were a step toward speaking more openly about it.
 She noted that the people who marched in the streets of Nanterre after Nahel's death were "not necessarily Arabs, not necessarily Blacks.
 There were whites, there were the vrai Francais,'" – the "real French."
 France's Constitution says the French Republic and its values are considered universal, meaning that all citizens have the same rights regardless of origin, race or religion.

-“For example, if your parents come from another country, even you are poorly accepted,” said Stella Assi, a 17-year-old born in Paris who was passing by the city hall in Nanterre.
-“If I were white, that wouldn't happen.”
+"For example, if your parents come from another country, even you are poorly accepted," said Stella Assi, a 17-year-old born in Paris who was passing by the city hall in Nanterre.
+"If I were white, that wouldn't happen."
+The National Consultative Commission on Human Rights in its annual report to the government this week said racism is still "largely estimated and largely under-reported."
 France's legacy of colonialism, largely in Africa and the Caribbean, plays out in some attitudes that continue generations later.
 More recently, migration has caused debate and division.
 The result is a government that openly addresses certain issues around race, but not necessarily in relation to its citizens' daily lives.

 On Wednesday, for example, a court in France is scheduled to review a request for reparations for the descendants of enslaved people.
 And on a notice board in Nanterre, now scrawled with graffiti saying "Cops, get out of our lives," a city hall announcement from May advertised a ceremony commemorating the abolition of slavery.

-Ahmed Djamai, 58, the president of an organization in Nanterre that connects youth with work opportunities, recalled being stopped by police recently and asked for his residence permit.
+Ahmed Djamai, 58, the president of an organisation in Nanterre that connects youth with work opportunities, recalled being stopped by police recently and asked for his residence permit.
 He was born in France.

 Some people with immigrant roots fear that France's success stories of generations of assimilation under that policy are being lost amid the rioting and criticism.